pepov/k8sblog/_posts/2023-01-07-kubernetes-admission-controller-im-eigenbau-en.md

 One differentiates `ValidationWebhookConfiguration`, to validate things.
 And `MutatingWebhookConfiguration`, to change things.

-For example, im [Cert Manager](https://github.com/cert-manager/cert-manager) are both:  ValidationWebhook, to verify and validate certificats and MutationWebhook, to create new ones.
+For example, im [Cert Manager](https://github.com/cert-manager/cert-manager) are both:  ValidationWebhook, to verify and validate certificates and MutationWebhook, to create new ones.

 Schema POD lifecycle with Admission Controller: